-We continue the interview with Vitaly Hornik – the head of outsourcing department of XB Software.
+We continue the interview with Vitaly Hornik – the Chief Operating Officer of Delivery Department of XB Software.
 In the second part of the interview, you’ll learn how projects implementation is monitored, how we communicate with our customers, how our programmers work and what plans the company has for the future.

 – Who controls the whole process of work over the project?
 Business analysts?